-In South Carolina, students who want to earn their high school equivalency diploma can take the GED exam online or at one of the state’s official testing sites.
+In South Carolina, students who want to earn their high school equivalency diploma can take the GED exam at one of the state’s official testing sites or online.

-The GED has four individual modules (subtests) in Math, Language Arts, Science, and Social Studies that can be taken separately and in any order.
+The GED has four independent modules (subtests) that can be taken separately and in any order.
 The tests cover the academic subject fields of

 Obtaining the GED diploma will improve job options and clear the way for a college education.

-The GED diploma is across North America accepted in the same way as a common high school degree.
+The GED diploma is, all across North America, accepted in the same way as a standard high school degree.

 - In South Carolina, you need to be at least 16 years of age.